ajtowf/ng2_play/README.md

 ## Angular 2 Play

-This repo uses Angular 2 RC1 with Material 2 Alpha 4.
+This repo uses Angular 2 RC3 with Material 2 Alpha 6 and the new 3.0 Router.

 <img src="screenshots/readme-screen.png" border="0" />